 Getting an e-commerce website developed alone is not sufficient.

-To succeed in e-commerce business, your website must be able to fetch more sales & generate more revenue for you.
+To succeed in the e-commerce business, your website must be able to fetch more sales & generate more revenue for you.

 Well, there are certain metrics that you must observe in order to measure the performance of your online store.

 In this blog post, we will be sharing 18 such metrics.
 These metrics are listed under sales & marketing headings.

 Let’s dive in.

 #1 Average Position

 The average position gives you an insight into the ranking of your e-commerce website on search engines.
 This is perhaps one of the most important marketing metrics that must be measured regularly.

 #2 Bounce Rate

 Bounce rate refers to the number of visitors who left your website or blog just after viewing one page.